How to Process Ingredients for Carp Bait

 • Use the minimum processing needed to create the required change.

-• Control particle size instead of automatically chasing the finest powder.
+• Control particle size instead of chasing the finest powder.

 • Treat sieving as quality control.